RyanLagasse/Transformers/README.md

 # Transformers:

 All the instructions you need should be in the document.
-Reach out for help if needed, use the HuggingFace docs, ask us questions if needed and of course remember - Attention is all you need - Ryan
+Reach out for help if needed, use the HuggingFace docs, ask us questions if needed and of course, remember - Attention is all you need - Ryan